fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 20: _Historical Theory_ II
 - _Historical Theory_, 53--73 (Ch.
 4: Beyond Metanarrative: Plots, Puzzles, and Plausibility).

+{% include alert.html class='danger' title='Reading reflection' text="
+- Regarding the \"death of metanarrative\": What does Fulbrook mean by metanarrative?
+Why is it dead?
+Why does it matter?
+- Why does Fulbrook disagree with Jenkins?
+How does she refute his claim that history is essentially fiction?
+- Fulbrook says that historians are really just trying to solve puzzles.
+What puzzle is she trying to solve?
+"%}

 ## Week 10